Time, Form, Concept

 Peace – Paz

-Bronze, marble, Peace: 86cm x 29cm x 11cm - Paz: 90cm x 32cm 23cm, 1996
+Bronze, marble, Peace: 86cm x 29cm x 11cm, Paz: 90cm x 32cm x 23cm, 1996

-The a linearly arranged compositions represent sound of the word “peace” in English and Spanish.
-The way they slope from the centre outwards, they are reminiscent of ancient greek pediments.
+The linearly arranged compositions represent sound of the word “peace” in English and Spanish.
+The way they slope from the centre outwards, they are reminiscent of ancient Greek pediments.
 The compositions are symbolically placed in front of sculptures belonging to the east Asklepios temple pediment, and that are titled ‘The Fall of Troy’.

 Water